Environmental Science 102

-Daily attendance is not taken in this course.
-However, if you miss four lecture or lab class hours, either consecutively or cumulatively, you may be officially withdrawn from the class for non-attendance.
-You will be checked off for attendance on a weekly basis during lab.
+Daily attendance is taken in this course.
+If you miss four lecture class hours, either consecutively or cumulatively, you may be officially withdrawn from the class for non-attendance.
+For additional information see the attendance policy section in the Student Handbook.

 I am not interested in hearing excuses for missed classes.
 Whether you are in class or not, you are responsible for all material and announcements presented in the lecture and lab sections.
 It is your job to make sure you have all of the current information.
 Missed assignments must be turned in by class time the first day that the student returns to class - no exceptions.
 Missed exams and lab practicals will be made up by class time the first day that the student returns to class - no exceptions.
 Failure to take the exam at that time will result in a score of zero.

 You are all adults and I expect you to have behavior appropriate to a college level class - this is not High School.
 The classroom environment should be professional and friendly.
 Anyone showing disruptive behavior will be asked to leave.
-Disruptive behavior includes but is not limited to: a) using profanities, b) intentionally damaging classroom or laboratory materials, c) using cellular phones (Cell phones are to be turned off during class, lab and exams), d) playing video games while the instructor is addressing the class, e) placing feet on the lab table tops while class is in session, f) excessive talking while the instructor is addressing the class, and g) creating an environment that is not conducive to learning for others.
+Disruptive behavior includes but is not limited to: a) using profanities, b) intentionally damaging classroom or laboratory materials, c) using cellular phones (Cell phones are to be turned off during class, labs and exams), d) playing video games, surfing the internet or using a computer for anything other than class related activities while the instructor is addressing the class, e) placing feet on the lab table tops while class is in session, f) excessive talking while the instructor is addressing the class, and g) creating an environment that is not conducive to learning for others.